 But it doesn’t have to be that way.
 The Gartner report offers the following advice for scaling mobile app development efforts at your organization.

-Prioritize App Development So App Quality Is Not Sacrificed for Speed
+Prioritize Scaling Mobile App Development So Quality Is Not Sacrificed for Speed

 The report notes that apps are typically built on a first-come-first-served basis.
 That means that the most important apps often take a back seat because they were late to the queue, even though they should get top priority.
 The report says, “This lack of value-driven prioritization leads to inefficient use of IT resources and degradation in the quality of apps delivered.”